TartanLlama/tartanllama.github.io/_drafts/deduction-for-class-templates.md

 };
 {% endhighlight %}

-In all three of those cases, both of the template arguments for `pair` are deducible from the constructor parameters, so we don't need to do anything.
+In all three of those cases, both of the template arguments for `pair` (`T` and `U`) are deducible from the constructor parameters, so we don't need to do anything.
 The following code will work out-of-the-box[^1]:

 [^1]: Of course, you could use `auto` for `b` and `c`, this is just for purposes of demonstration.